metaplex-foundation/developer-hub/src/pages/inscription/index.md

 There are two different kinds of Inscriptions:

-1. Inscriptions **[attached to NFT Mints](#inscriptions-attached-to-nft-mints)** - Metadata is written to chain instead or in addition to off chain storage
+1. Inscriptions **[attached to NFT Mints](#inscriptions-attached-to-nft-mints)** - NFT data is written to the chain instead or in addition to off chain storage
-2. Inscriptions as **[storage providers](#inscriptions-as-storage-provider)** - Write arbitrary data to chain
+2. Inscriptions as **[storage providers](#inscriptions-as-storage-provider)** - Write arbitrary data to the chain

-Both of these types can have associated inscriptions.
-Those are basically accounts containing additional data.
-To better understand this structure, think of an NFT: The Inscription contains the JSON Metadata file, the associated Inscription Account contains the image referenced in the json.

-Each Inscription has a unique [Inscription Rank](#inscription-rank)

-Together with the [Inscription Gateway](#inscription-gateway) you can use the normal [Token Metadata Standard](/token-metadata) and just point the URI to the gateway which again reads your data directly from chain without all players like wallets and explorers reading the data have to read it any differently than NFTs are read usually.
+### Associated Inscription Accounts

+The [Metaplex JSON standards](/token-metadata/token-standard) include an option linking associated files to a token via the files properties in the JSON schemas.
+The Inscription program introduces a new method of associating additional data using the power of PDAs!
+A PDA is derived from the Inscription and an **Assocation Tag**, resulting in a programmatic way to derive addition inscribed data, rather that requiring expensive JSON deserialization and parsing.

 ### Inscriptions attached to NFT Mints